Photo By Patrick Metzger

 4. Have A Plan

-One of the biggest reasons it’s so hard to drag yourself out of bed and get to the gym may be because you don’t have a plan for once you get there.
+One of the biggest reasons it’s so hard to drag yourself out of bed and get to the gym maybe because you don’t have a plan for once you get there.
 It’s hard to get motivated for something when you have no idea what it will entail and you feel lost without guidance.
-Have a strong and solid plan based on your long-term goals, but put all your focus on your daily and short-term goals within the workout and for the day that will get you to the long-term results you seek over time.
+Adopt a routine, maybe something like the Tabata workout would work well for those who like to drill it at home.
+Have a solid plan based on your long-term goals, but put all your focus on your daily and short-term goals within the workout and for the day that will get you to the long-term results you seek overtime.

 5. Keep The Consistency